Smartsheet-JB-Brown/Roo-Code/cline_docs/bedrock-cache-strategy-documentation.md

 4. **Adaptive Placement for Growing Conversations**: As the conversation grows, the strategy adapts by preserving previous cache points when possible and only reallocating them when beneficial.

-5. **Token Comparison Optimization**: When all cache points are used and new messages are added, the algorithm compares the token count of new messages with the smallest combined gap between existing cache points.
-Cache points are only combined if the new messages have more tokens than the smallest gap, ensuring that reallocation is only done when it results in a net positive effect on caching efficiency.
+5. **Token Comparison Optimization with Required Increase**: When all cache points are used and new messages are added, the algorithm compares the token count of new messages with the smallest combined token count of contiguous existing cache points, applying a required percentage increase (20%) to ensure reallocation is worth it.
+Cache points are only combined if the new messages have significantly more tokens than this threshold, ensuring that reallocation is only done when it results in a substantial net positive effect on caching efficiency.

 This adaptive approach ensures that as conversations grow, the caching strategy continues to optimize token usage and response times by strategically placing cache points at the most effective positions, while avoiding inefficient reallocations that could result in a net negative effect on caching performance.